wp-plugins/responsive-column-widgets/readme.txt

 4. ***Responsiveness***

 == Changelog ==

+= 1.0.4.5 - 03/04/2013 =
+* Fixed: typos and applied minor description changes to the parts not clear enough.

 = 1.0.4.4 - 03/03/2013 =
 * Fixed: the parts using array_replace_recursive() which is incompatible with below PHP 5.3.